maritime-web/BalticWeb-Docker/README.md

 	enav-service.keycloak.web-client.configuration.url=file:///opt/jboss/wildfly/balticweb_properties/<path_to_second_file>/<your_second_file>.json

-If you want to build the BalticWeb container yourself, but you only need to do this if you have a specific reason to do it
+If you want to build the BalticWeb container yourself do the following, but you only need to do this if you have a specific reason to do it

     $ docker build -t dmadk/balticweb .

-To start the balticweb container and the two databases execute the following command
+Currently there are two ways of starting the BalticWeb container and the two databases.
+The first is using Docker Compose.
+On the first startup do

     $ docker-compose up